A Quick-Start Guide to Passing the Ethics Domain on the NPE

 Focus on Rationale, Not Perfection

-Does my decision respect the client’s autonomy and safety?
+Does my decision honour the client’s autonomy and safety?

-Would my reasoning hold up if a Board or supervisor reviewed it?
+Would my reasoning withstand scrutiny from a Board or supervisor?

-The best responses reflect a balance between ethical, legal, and clinical considerations.
+The best responses demonstrate a balance between ethical, legal, and clinical considerations.

 Practise Using Real-Life Scenarios

-Take a tricky moment from your placement or work, or past experience.
-Then walk through it:
+Try taking a challenging moment from your placement or work and walking through it:

-✔ Would it hold up under supervision or review?
+✔ Would it stand up under supervision or review?

-This kind of practice builds the clinical reasoning muscles the Ethics Domain is actually testing.
+This kind of practical exercise is invaluable.
+It builds the clinical reasoning necessary for tackling the Ethics Domain effectively.

 Final Thoughts: You Don’t Have to Be Perfect

-The Ethics domain can be tricky.
-You need to think like a provisional psychologist who’s safe, thoughtful, and committed to doing the right thing—especially when things feel messy or uncertain.
+The Ethics domain can be challenging.
+It requires you to think like a practicing psychologist—one who is safe, thoughtful, and committed to doing the right thing, especially when situations become complex.

-Practice justifying your decisions.
-Slow your thinking down.
+Work on justifying your decisions.
+Slow down your thinking process.

 📚 Want to feel more confident heading into the NPE?